-- 1. If placement does not occur within twenty-four (24) months, - 2.
-If the employee accepts or rejects two offers of placement from any rehire list for a position with the same FTE status and pay as the position from which the employee was laid off. - 3.
-Employees who notify the UW they want to be removed from the rehire list. - D. Affirmative action goals and recognition of extraordinary work performance may be considered at any point during the layoff or rehire process.
+1. If placement does not occur within twenty-four (24) months,

+- 2. If the employee accepts or rejects two offers of placement from any rehire list for a position with the same FTE status and pay as the position from which the employee was laid off. - 3.
+Employees who notify the UW they want to be removed from the rehire list. - D. Recognition of extraordinary work performance may be considered at any point during the layoff or rehire process.

-ARTICLE 42: RESIGNATION AND ABANDONMENT
+ARTICLE 42 - RESIGNATION AND ABANDONMENT

-42.1 Resignation
+42.1 Resignation.